iTwin/itwinjs-core/docs/learning/iModelHub/Permissions.md

 # Permissions

 Every iModelHub operation requires that user would be authorized to perform it. iModelHub uses Role Based Access Control (RBAC) service to manage authorization.
 RBAC allows to create roles with a chosen set of permissions.
 Every user can be assigned one of these roles.
-RBAC permissions are configured per [Project]($context-registry-client).
-You can access RBAC permissions management through this [portal](https://connect.bentley.com).
+RBAC permissions are configured per iTwin.

 iModelHub uses 6 permissions: